Empowering Tomorrow’s Outdoor Leaders: Backcountry Squatters

-We are opening the door to outdoor opportunities that women have historically been excluded from.
+We are opening the door to outdoor opportunities that women and non-binary folks have historically been excluded from.
 With chapters established accross the nation, Backcountry Squatters is rapidly expanding.
-Look here to find a chapter near you.

 on the blog